Portfolio Image Auto Scroll Effect Elementor FlexBox Containers

 We’re going to click on the style tab under background we’re going to click on the pencil icon which says classic which allowed an image box that we can upload our background to select choose image and it will bring up your WordPress media library from here select your background image and click on select in the bottom right hand side of the screen as you can see our background image has been loaded into our first container but it doesn’t quite fit.

-we’re going to change that now and the first thing we’re going to do on the left hand side is Select display size and in the drop down menu select cover now what we need to do is go up to repeat and click on the drop down menu and this time we’re going to select no repeat as you can see our background image fits the width of our container but obviously not the height so we can start correcting this we’re going to click on the plus button in the middle of our container.
+We’re going to change that now, and the first thing we’re going to do on the left-hand-side is Select display size, and in the drop-down menu, select cover.
+Now what we need to do is go up to repeat and click on the drop-down menu, and this time we’re going to select no repeat.
+As you can see, our background image fits the width of our container, but obviously not the height, so we can start correcting this.
+We’re going to click on the plus button in the middle of our container.

 Portfolio Image Auto Scroll Effect Elementor FlexBox Containers

-So what we need to do is click on the advanced tab in the top left hand side of our screen and underneath where it says layout it says margin and this is what we’re going to have to change to make sure our background image fits within our mobile phone what we first need to do is unlink our margins.
+So what we need to do is click on the advanced tab in the top left-hand-side of our screen, and underneath where it says layout, it says margin, and this is what we’re going to have to change to make sure our background image fits within our mobile phone.
+What we first need to do is unlink our margins.

-To do that we need to click on the grey link icon next to where it says margins now it’s just a simple case of adjusting our margins to make sure our background image fits with inside our mobile phone image this can be a little bit time consuming but you will also need to preview your page multiple times to make sure the final effect looks right now that our background image is in place we’re going to add a CSS code that makes it scroll automatically on Hover.
+To do that, we need to click on the grey link icon next to where it says margins.
+Now it’s just a simple case of adjusting our margins to make sure our background image fits with inside our mobile phone image.
+This can be a little bit time-consuming, but you will also need to preview your page multiple times to make sure the final effect looks right.

-To find the hover effects CSS code you’ll need to head over to my website which you can find the link for in the description below scroll down to the bottom of the page and you’ll see the CSS code that you can click on the copy button on the top right hand side of the box now you’re going to need to head back over to your Elementor web page builder and what you’re going to need to do is click on the little grey box in the top left hand side of your container.
+To find the hover effects CSS code, you’ll need to head over to my website, which you can find the link for in the description below.
+Scroll down to the bottom of the page, and you’ll see the CSS code that you can click on the copy button on the top right-hand-side of the box.
+Now you’re going to need to head back over to your Elementor web page builder, and what you’re going to need to do is click on the little grey box in the top left-hand-side of your container.

-This will allow you to edit your container so you need to go into the advanced tab scroll to the bottom click on custom CSS and paste in your CSS code once you’ve done that we can collapse our menu and preview our page and make sure our code is working to do that all we need to do is hover over our image and as you can see it automatically Scrolls down and when we stop hovering over our image it Scrolls back up to the top.
+This will allow you to edit your container, so you need to go into the advanced tab, scroll to the bottom, click on custom CSS, and paste in your CSS code.
+Once you’ve done that, we can collapse our menu and preview our page and make sure our code is working.
+To do that, all we need to do is hover over our image, and as you can see, it automatically Scrolls down, and when we stop hovering over our image, it Scrolls back up to the top.

-As this is scrolling slowed for me I’m going to show you within the CSS code how to speed it up so what we need to do is open our menu again and as you’ll see within the CSS code it says in out 4S we’re going to change this from 4 to 2 and 2 lines down it also says 4S and we’re going to change this as well to two now if we hover over our image you’ll see that it Scrolls up and down faster now that everything’s working on the desktop version we’re going to check its responsiveness on a tablet.
+As this is scrolling slowed for me, I’m going to show you within the CSS code how to speed it up, so what we need to do is open our menu again, and as you’ll see within the CSS code, it says in out 4s.
+We’re going to change this from 4 to 2, and 2 lines down, it also says 4s, and we’re going to change this as well to two.
+Now if we hover over our image, you’ll see that it Scrolls up and down faster.

-Within the tablet mode we will need to go into the advanced Tab and start changing our margins to make sure our background fits our image remember that you will have to unlink the margins before you start making any more changes otherwise it will change the work we’ve already done on our desktop version and finally once we finish with our tablet version we can go and click on the responsiveness for the mobile phone and start making the additional changes there.
+Now that everything’s working on the desktop version, we’re going to check its responsiveness on a tablet.
+Within the tablet mode, we will need to go into the advanced Tab and start changing our margins to make sure our background fits our image.
+Remember that you will have to unlink the margins before you start making any more changes, otherwise it will change the work we’ve already done on our desktop version.

-If you have found this Tutorial useful please do hit that like And subscribe button the notifications Bell for future Tutorials and if you’ve got any questions feel free to drop them in the comments box below on my blog or come and find me on social media all those links are listed in the description below that’s it for this Tutorial.
+If you have found this Tutorial useful, please do hit that like and subscribe button, the notifications bell for future Tutorials, and if you’ve got any questions, feel free to drop them in the comments box below on my blog or come and find me on social media.
+All those links are listed in the description below.
+That’s it for this Tutorial.

 Thanks for watching and I’ll see you in the next one.